 Big Spenders That Must Think Bigger (and Smarter)

 Governments and intergovernmental organizations—such as the UN—are among the most significant funders of climate change action.
 The $321 billion in climate finance from public sources account for 51 percent of total global commitments.1

-Unfortunately, growth in public investment is slowing.
+Even so, public investment needs to grow.
 The 2019/2020 spending only increased 10 percent over 2017/2018 after two successive growth periods of 24 percent.
-Considering the aim should be more like 450 percent, the CPI report says it best: “This is worrying.”
+The aim should be more like 450 percent.

 But the European Union gives us some hope, leading the public-spending pack.
 The EU committed to making at least 20 percent of its spending climate-related between 2014 and 2020.2 As of 2020, the EU reached these goals, with annual expenditures of more than €34 billion (equal to $40 billion) on climate change mitigation.
 The EU isn’t stopping there.
 Between 2021 and 2027, the EU plans to increase its climate spending to 25 percent of its total expenditure.

 At the same time, some states have retained or stepped up climate investment.
-California, the fifth-largest economy in the world, announced $15 billion in investments in climate spending over multiple years in its 2021 budget.7, 8
+California, the fifth-largest economy in the world, announced $54 billion planned in climate spending in September of 2022.8, 9

 While increasing the amount of public climate investment is critical, so is increasing the strategic approach of these investments.